bahrus/custom-enhancements/README.md

 ## How do I, or my users, access my class instance, and/or public properties / methods therein?

 In lots of ways, which we will describe below.
 We want to make this as convenient for all parties as possible, which we will get into later.
-But since we stipulated "isolated", we did not specify where or how.
+But since we stipulated "isolated", we did not specify where or how in this simplest of examples.
 Chillax!

 > [!NOTE]
 > Adding public properties and methods to the class instance will *not* be accessible directly from the top level of the element being enhanced.